Orlando Red Light Camera Traffic Tickets

 Notice In The Mail

-The first thing you should get is a Notice Of Infraction in the regular mail.
+The first thing you should get is a Notice Of Violation in the regular mail.
 This is not a ticket.
 The Notice gives you the option to pay $158 and have no citation issued.
 This means - if you pay the $158 it all goes away (just like your money).
 No ticket will appear on your driving record, no points, no schools.
+We strongly suggest that you take this option except for Edgewood, Ocoee, and Apopka Red Light Camera tickets.

 If you do not pay the $158 due on the Notice, after 60 days the municipality will issue you a citation.
 The citation is sent via certified mail.
 Do not ignore postal notices that there is something at the post office for you and, yes, this is the real ticket.
 The fine amount of the ticket is $262.